Latitudeda/PhotoCAD_Docs/docs/en/api/api.rst

-常用接口
+Commonly used interfaces
 ====================

-用户常用的接口函数主要是以下三类：
+The three main types of interface functions commonly used by users are as follows:

-- 图形
+- Geometry
-- 链路
+- Link
-- 工具
+- Tool

 .. toctree::